LJW9354/Calculator/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+We need to install PyQt5

 ```
 pip3 install PyQt5
 ```
+You can download it in [PyQt5](https://www.riverbankcomputing.com/software/pyqt/intro)

 ### Installing